Other Technologies

 Frequently asked questions

-Is underfloor heating easy to install?
+ARE THE SYSTEMS easy to install?

-Is underfloor heating easy to control?
+Is IT easy to control?

 Yes, and our range incorporates a wide variety of control products: including single zone control, allowing upstairs and downstairs to be controlled separately and individual room control, allowing you complete freedom over the temperature in each room.

-Is underfloor heating expensive to install?
+ARE THE SYSTEMS expensive to install?

 No, generally underfloor heating solutions are quicker and cheaper to install than most other systems.
 As the installation of our underfloor heating is completed in one stage, it can reduce the cost, as well as the length of time the installers are on site for.

-Is underfloor heating expensive to run?
+Is IT expensive to run?

 No, and it can be more economical to run than a radiator based system, as the water is kept at a lower temperature to produce the equivalent heat output.
 Underfloor heating puts a smaller demand for heat output on the boiler, it is ideally suited to achieving maximum economy from a condensing boiler or heat pump.